The Fiat 500L MPV has sharpened up its act. Jonathan Crouch looks at what's now on offer.

 You tend to approach this 500L expecting it to be a pumped-up version of the 500 citycar - which of course it isn't.
 To make this model as big as it needed to be - fully 60cm longer and 18cm taller than an ordinary 500, so in Fiat terms, longer than a Punto supermini and as wide as a Tipo family hatch - Andreas Wuppinger's styling team had to use a Punto floorplan as the basis for something quite different.
 Then give the end result a recognisable '500'-style twist, hence the familiar wide-eyed front end.
 As BMW found when trying to super-size the MINI to create the MINI Countryman, that isn't a recipe for aesthetic elegance - and it certainly isn't here - but it has left room for some very clever touches.
 Just look at the flow of the wraparound windscreen for instance, designed to give almost 360-degree vision.

-This improved model has been lightly re-styled and now features LED daytime running lights.
+This improved model has in recent times been lightly re-styled and now features LED daytime running lights.
 Plus the revised front bumper and a chromed-studded three-dimensional lower grille mesh now give the car a more elegant look.
 Inside, the instrument binnacle you view through the re-styled steering wheel has been re-designed too.
 As before, this is one of the most practical models in the compact MPV class.
 Three adults can comfortably sit on the back seat, plus standard models have a 455-litre boot.
-There's also a 'Wagon' variant with a third seating row if you need it.

 Market and Model

 It isn't only the concept, the size and the styling of this model that's different from the 500 citycar.
 The price is very different too.
-The asking figures start from just over £16,000 and buyers are presented with the choice of three main variants - standard 'Urban', the SUV-like 'Cross' model and a 'Wagon' derivative that includes a third seating row.
+The asking figures start from just under £17,000 and run to just under £19,000.
+Buyers are presented with the choice of four main variants - standard 'Urban', the 'City Cross', the SUV-like 'Cross' model and the sportier 'S-Design'.